mrtc0/appman/README.md

 ### `stopCommand` (optional)

 `startCommand` is a command to stop an application.
-If `stopCommand` is not specified, appman will send SIGINT to the process when it stops the application.
+If `stopCommand` is not specified, appman will send SIGTERM to the process when it stops the application.

 ### `port` (optional)